s-a-c/dotfiles/dot-config/zsh/docs/redesignv2/migration/PLAN_AND_CHECKLIST.md

 ```

 Acceptance criteria before pushing
-- Design, unit, and integration tests pass locally (exit code `0`).
+- [ ] Design, unit, and integration tests pass locally (exit code `0`).
-- `migrate-to-redesign.sh --dry-run` preview looks correct for both test and home targets.
+- [ ] `migrate-to-redesign.sh --dry-run` preview looks correct for both test and home targets.
-- Backups were created and verify-able.
+- [ ] Backups were created and verify-able.
-- `--apply` and `--restore` behave as expected on disposable targets.
+- [ ] `--apply` and `--restore` behave as expected on disposable targets.
-- Shim audit output within acceptable threshold (document exceptions).
+- [ ] Shim audit output within acceptable threshold (document exceptions).
-- Policy acknowledgement header present in any AI-authored artifacts and commit messages (see commit templates below).
+- [x] Policy acknowledgement header present in any AI-authored artifacts and commit messages ✅ **UPDATED TO v900f08def0e6f7959ffd283aebb73b625b3473f5e49c57e861c6461b50a62ef2**
-- All CI workflows that will run are configured to use repo-relative paths and `defaults.run.working-directory: dot-config/zsh` where required.
+- [x] All CI workflows that will run are configured to use repo-relative paths and `defaults.run.working-directory: dot-config/zsh` where required ✅ **WORKFLOW REORGANIZATION COMPLETE**

 Commit message guidance (include policy ack)
 - Each AI-authored commit message MUST include the policy acknowledgement header.
 Use this template for commits that add/modify AI-authored files: